 You may believe that social justice coaching can help you clarify your values and recharge, but still have questions or concerns…

 It’s selfish for me to take this time for myself.
 Social justice coaching won’t help my cause.

 So many people who are drawn to activism feel compelled to be as selfless as possible.
 It can seem challenging to justify taking care of yourself when there is so much to be done.
 However, the better you take care of yourself, the more sustainable and effective your activism can be.
 If you don’t take time to check in and recharge, you are likely to become burned-out, depressed and defeated.
 By taking time to discuss your challenges and heal old wounds, you can boost your resiliency and feel more equipped to take a stand against oppression.

 I understand this concern, especially for people who spend most of their time volunteering or participating in social movements.
-When I am able to, I offer reduced fees for people who are facing financial struggles but still need the support of a coach.
+When I am able to, I offer reduced fees for people who are facing financial struggles but still need the support of a counselor or coach.
 I may also be able to help connect you to free resources in your community.
-In addition, I invite you to think about coaching as an investment in your future.
-Your long-term well-being is important, and coaching can help you develop the balance and self-love you need to thrive in challenging times.
+In addition, I invite you to think about it as an investment in your future.
+Your long-term well-being is important, and counseling/coaching can help you develop the balance and self-love you need to thrive in challenging times.

 I struggle with my class privilege and worry about judgement.